 Climate change is also affecting urban areas.

 Lots of people are worried that global warming and climate change are causing dire consequences, from rising sea levels and more intense storms to increasing pests and shifting weather patterns.
 In the midst of all this, it’s easy to forget that climate change is also affecting urban areas, from increased flooding and erosion to more frequent and severe heat waves.
+This can damage homes quite badly, and the aftermath is hard to deal with.
+It is a good thing that there are professional emergency contractors to help with restoration, but it is still a terrifying thing to go through.

 Climate change could lead to increased health risks.